New Job? Consider These 7 Things First

 The right job is out there, but before taking on what you think to be the perfect new career, you must ask yourself some pretty direct questions.

-There are tips abound when it comes to getting the job you always wanted, but don’t let the hunt for perfection get in the way of an honest assessment about whether or not the new role is right for you.
+However, don’t let the hunt for perfection impede an honest assessment about whether the new role is right for you.